Graphical tools for selecting conditional instrumental sets: Preliminaries

 We consider acyclic directed mixed graphs where nodes represent random variables, directed edges $(\rightarrow)$ represent direct effects and bi-directed edges $(\leftrightarrow)$ represent error correlations induced by latent variables.
 We now give the most important definitions.
 The remaining ones together with an illustrating example are given in Section \ref{sec:prelim:graph} of the Supplementary Material.

-\vsp \textit{Notation:} Throughout the paper, we generally use $\{\cdot\}$ to denote sets but we drop the brackets around singletons to ease the notation.
+\vsp \emph{Notation:} We generally use $\{\cdot\}$ to denote sets but we drop the brackets around singletons to ease the notation.
 For the same reason we use lowercase letters in sub- and superscripts.

-\vsp \textit{Linear structural equation model:} Consider an acyclic directed mixed graph $\g=(V,E)$, with nodes $V=(V_1,\dots,V_p)$ and edges $E$, where the nodes represent random variables.
-A random vector $V$ is said to be generated from a \textit{linear structural equation model} compatible with $\g$ if
+\vsp \emph{Linear structural equation model:} Consider an acyclic directed mixed graph $\g=(V,E)$, with nodes $V=(V_1,\dots,V_p)$ and edges $E$, where the nodes represent random variables.
+A random vector $V$ is said to be generated from a linear structural equation model compatible with $\g$ if

 such that the following three properties hold: First, $\mathcal{A}=(\alpha_{ij})$ is a matrix with $\alpha_{ij}=0$ for all $i,j $ where $V_j \rightarrow V_i \notin E$.
 Second, $\epsilon=(\epsilon_{v_1},\dots,\epsilon_{v_p})$ is a random vector of errors such that $E(\epsilon)=0$ and $\mathrm{cov}(\epsilon)=\Omega=(\omega_{ij})$ is a matrix with $\omega_{ij}=\omega_{ji}=0$ for all $i,j$ where $V_i \leftrightarrow V_j \notin E$.
 Third, for any two disjoint sets $V', V'' \subseteq V$ such that for all $V_i\in V'$ and all $V_j \in V''$, $V_i \leftrightarrow V_j \notin E$, the random vector $(\epsilon_{v_i})_{v_i \in v'}$ is independent of $ (\epsilon_{v_i})_{v_i \in v''}$.